rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux.md

 +++
-title = "The SoundCloud Client in React + Redux" description = "React + Redux: You can expect to have a running React + Redux app, which consumes the SoundCloud API.
-You will be able to login with your SoundCloud acc..." date = "2016-06-11T13:50:46+02:00" tags = ["React", "Redux"] categories = ["React", "Redux"]
+title = "The SoundCloud Client in React + Redux" description = "Build a React + Redux SoundCloud Client.
+It is a huge tutorial where you build an example real world application.
+Learn React JS and Redux along the way.
+Consume the SoundCloud API, login and interact..." date = "2016-06-11T13:50:46+02:00" tags = ["React", "Redux"] categories = ["React", "Redux"]